- A Synchronicity like you’ve never heard, with outstanding Double Plus (A++) grades or BETTER on both sides of this vintage copy

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

-The sound on the best copies is meaty and punchy down low.
-More remarkable, the best pressings also come without the upper midrange boost on Sting’s vocals that would normally have you reaching to back off the volume.
+The sound on the better copies is meaty and punchy down low.
+More remarkable, the better pressings also come without the upper midrange boost on Sting’s vocals that would normally have you reaching to back off the volume.
 The choruses get LOUD and are so POWERFUL on the better copies that they make a mockery of most of the pressings we played.

 As we’ve said before about these kinds of recordings — Ambrosia; Blood, Sweat and Tears; The Yes Album; Dark Side of the Moon, Led Zeppelin II — they are designed to bring any audio system they come in contact with to its knees.
 If you have the kind of system that a record like this demands, you are going to hear some amazing sound when you drop the needle on these Hot Stampers.